veenawilfred24/product-analytics-case-study/case-study/product_case_study.md

 In parallel, build a cart abandoner recovery path, but do not let checkout work distract from the larger activation gap.
 For retention and experimentation, request a longer event window before making roadmap-level decisions.

+## 11. Strategic Takeaway

+The product’s primary constraint is not conversion efficiency at checkout, but the failure to convert browsing into intent.

+This suggests that the next phase of growth should focus on improving product discovery, trust signals, and merchandising clarity, rather than scaling acquisition or optimizing late-stage conversion.